Hese49/Vector-Analysis/README.md

 The problems come from the resources above and from the book 'Theory and problems of Vector Analysis', Schaum's: 1959.

+You can find more vector analysis problems solved with Python in my other repository **Hese49/CALCULUS-III-Lamar**

  **1. Vector  Basics**
  *VecAnal_1.ipynb*:
  1. Angle between two vectors